tnebooks/11th-botany/content.en/cell-cycle/cell-division/_index.md

 **Karyokinesis:**
 - Involves division of nucleus.
-- Nucleus develops a constriction at the center and becomes dumbell shaped.- Constriction deepens and divides the nucleus into two.
+- Nucleus develops a constriction at the center and becomes dumbell shaped.
+- Constriction deepens and divides the nucleus into two.

 **Cytokinesis:**
 - Involves division of cytoplasm.
 - Plasma membrane develops a constriction along nuclear constriction.
 - It deepens centripetally and finally divides the cell into two cells.
-Example: Cells of mammalian cartilage, macronucleus of _Paramecium_ and old degenerating cells of higher plants. **Drawbacks of Amitosis**
+Example: Cells of mammalian cartilage, macronucleus of _Paramecium_ and old degenerating cells of higher plants.

+ **Drawbacks of Amitosis**
 - Causes unequal distribution of chromosomes.
 - Can lead to abnormalities in metabolism and reproduction.